malarkiez/malarkiez/README.md

 👋 Hi, I’m @malarkiez

-:mortar_board: I'm close to finishing up my Master's Degree in Information Technology and UW-Milwaukee!
+:mortar_board: I just finished my Master's Degree in Information Technology at UW-Milwaukee in May of 2024!

 🔍 I'm really a big Networking, Cloud, Infrastructure, and Automation enthusiast and I'm on a knowledge journey learning more about these silos.